-Photo of a GIANT ARMADILLO

-taken by the same camera.
+Photo of a GIANT ARMADILLO taken by the same camera.

-SPECIES GOAL AGREEMENT PARTNER Ocarro Priodontes Maximus and the surrounding community to Voluntary agreement for the conservation of armadillos in the eastern plains of Colombia Fundacion Omacha habitat use and movement ecology in the native savanna ecosystem of the highlands of the the reduction of forest fires, biodiversity ECOLMOD-Universidad Nacional de Colombia Jaguar (Pantera Onca) · ' Monitoring and education program for wildlife conservation in the Forest First Colombia intervention zone.
+SPECIES GOAL AGREEMENT PARTNER Ocarro Priodontes Maximus Strengthen and encourage stakeholders and the surrounding community to protect armadillos and their habitats in the region.
+Voluntary agreement for the conservation of armadillos in the eastern plains of Colombia Fundacion Omacha Tapir de tierras bajas Tapirus Terrestres habitat use and movement ecology in the native savanna ecosystem of the highlands of the the reduction of forest fires, biodiversity ECOLMOD-Universidad Nacional de Colombia Jaguar (Pantera Onca) Monitoring and education program for wildlife conservation in the Forest First Colombia intervention zone.
 Fundacion Panthera